MitchellZ/React-Trivia-Generator/README.md

 1. **Select Parameters**: Choose the category and difficulty level for your trivia quiz.

-2. **Generate Slides**: Click on the "Generate Slides" button to create a slide deck with the selected parameters.
+2. **Generate Slides**: Click on the "Generate" button to create a slide deck with the selected parameters.

 3. **Host Trivia**: Project the generated slides on a screen for participants to see.
 As the host, you can access the answer key to facilitate a smooth trivia experience.